FireWalkerX/fault_tolerant_router/README.md

 ```
 #SNAT: LAN/DMZ --> WAN: force the usage of a specific source address (for example for an SMTP server).
 Uncomment if needed.
 ```
-You can optionally force some kind of outgoing connection to be *source-natted* from a specifica IP address instead of the default one of the outgoing interface.
+You can optionally force some kind of outgoing connection to be *source-natted* from a specific IP address instead of the default one of the outgoing interface.
 This could be useful in case of an SMTP server that should always send emails from a specific IP address (because of PTR DNS records).

 ## Uplink monitor algorithm